Bringing old-world folk ways to life in our modern day: traditional food, traditional handicraft and traditional skills.

 - I have one complete historical outfit (except for shoes) that I made entirely by hand (no machines)!
 It consists of a linen shift under dress, a linen kirtle dress, a linen apron, wool knit stockings, a wool knit shawl and a wool knit hat.

 - I used to work as a bioregional clinical herbalist.
-I traveled the country to teach at herbalism conferences, and even had some of my writings published in several magazines and one book.
+I traveled the country to teach at herbalism conferences, and had my writings published in several herbal magazines and books.

 New to Verity Folk School?